POTs Replacement in 2024 (Read This First)

 Consideration factors include the following:

-1. How many lines are required.
-This may seem rather intuitive, but you would be surprised.
-That most organizations overlook simple things such as their fire alarm, their elevators, their burglar alarm.
+1. How many lines are required?
+This may seem rather intuitive, but you would be surprised that most organizations overlook simple things such as their fire alarm, their elevators, and their burglar alarm.
 Their doors.
 Their gate entrances, their fax machines, and maybe some legacy dial-up service that supports something that everyone really needs but forgets about and it just works.
 These are all areas that we go through in a very specific checklist to make sure that if we are issuing new numbers or porting existing numbers.
 That way we can pull all of the right information well in advance to ensure that your conversion over to a new POTS replacement infrastructure goes seamless.

 Additionally, this device also will serve as the LTE backup for one to two carriers should the actual POTS line fail.
-Even if power or backup power is operational, this is extremely important in storms or fiber cuts and other negative scenarios that are planned out in the next generation pot solution.
-So, understanding where your power is mounted and if power is not mounted in the actual location, we need to discuss how to remedy this.
+Even if power or backup power is operational, this is extremely important in storms or fiber cuts, and other negative scenarios that are planned out in the next-generation pot solution.
+So, understand where your power is mounted, and if power is not mounted in the actual location, we need to discuss how to remedy this.

 Step #2: Choose a POTS Replacement Technology:

-Selecting a POTS replacement architecture which meets your needs.
-Ultimately for major Life Safety environments as simple VOIP connection will not address compliance requirements.
+Selecting a POTS replacement architecture that meets your needs.
+Ultimately for major Life Safety environments as simple VOIP connections will not address compliance requirements.
 Having the POTS lines originate and egress out of your building with analog signaling is a must no matter how it’s carried across the US voice backbone network.

 Step #3: Implement a POTS Service Provider: